SMART Goals and Accountability

 Time-boundYou could “learn about linear regression” today, tomorrow, or a few years from now.
 With the goal in this current form, success is not attached to a specific date or time.
 Goals without deadlines run the high risk of being delayed into oblivion.

 Make sure to set deadlines for every goal but always ensure your time frame remains achievable.

-If I had to fix the original goal to fit the SMART format, I would probably end up with something like, “Watch 3 Data Science course videos on linear regression, taking notes on important details, and apply it in a project to predict salaries given an age using a dataset from Kaggle by Sunday at 8:00.”
+If I had to fix the original goal to fit the SMART format, I would probably end up with something like, “Watch X video on linear regression, taking notes on important details, and apply it in a project to predict salaries given an age using a dataset from Kaggle by Sunday at 8:00.”

 Preparing this goal certainly requires more work than the original (finding a dataset, deciding which videos to watch ahead of time) but it’s also infinitely more likely to be achieved.
 It’s specific; free from ambiguity.
 Each step is blatantly measurable and bound to an achievable deadline.
 If my long-term goal is a career in data science, then the goal is also very relevant.

 AccountabilityGreat, you took some time and set a bunch of SMART goals and feeling pumped to take on the world.
 You sit down at your computer to start working and your phone kindly alerts you of a Facebook message.
 You tell yourself you’ll just take a quick peak.
 An hour disappears and you catch yourself watching silly videos on YouTube.
 Ultimately you brush it off thinking, “No worries, I can always work on my goals tomorrow.”